AndreStork/Blog/2022/11/whatsapp-sucks/index.md

 # WhatsApp sucks.
 Why?
 And what should be done about it?
-So, if you live outside the U.S., there's a very high chance that WhatsApp is the main messaging application that you and every other people use, but I have a question:
+So, if you live outside the U.S., there's a very high chance that WhatsApp is the main messaging application that you and every other person uses, but I have a question:

 ## Why is WhatsApp a thing?
 See, the way people used to send messages in the 90s and the early 2000s was SMS.
-Almost every phone had an SMS client, and if you wanted to hang up with a friend you just had to open your SMS client, and send the message, simple but very effective; there was a problem tho: back then, SMS had a cost, we're talking about ~0,50€ per message if your carrier plan didn't cover them, and the simple mention of MMS would strike fear into any phone user (I tried that too, I still consider it the best way to waste 48 cents, per message of course).
+Almost every phone had an SMS client, and if you wanted to hang out with a friend you just had to open your SMS client, and send the message, simple but very effective; there was a problem tho: back then, SMS had a cost, we're talking about ~0,50€ per message if your carrier plan didn't cover them, and the simple mention of MMS would strike fear into any phone user (I tried that too, I still consider it the best way to waste 48 cents, per message of course).
 It was a carrier problem, but it was so big that in a lot of countries (including Italy) people considered the action of sending an SMS "risky".
-So in 2009 WhatsApp was released, and it was still a paid service, but a lot of people preferred to spend a yearly-fee, and it eventually got free with the acquisition of Meta in 2014.
+So in 2009 WhatsApp was released, and it was still a paid service, but a lot of people preferred to spend a yearly-fee, and it eventually got free with the acquisition from Meta in 2014.
-Because carriers didn't lower fees until 2017, and because WhatsApp grew up, it started to cause a vendor lock-in that is so big that nowadays people don't even notice it.
+Because carriers didn't lower fees until 2017, and because WhatsApp grew, it started to cause a vendor lock-in that is so big that nowadays people don't even notice it.

 ## Advantages
 With this question being answered, WhatsApp had and still has a lot of advantages.
-- **No fees, just your internet data:** as already said, you don't need to worry about SMS/MMS fees, because everything works via IP
+- **No fees, just your internet data:** as already said, you don't need to worry about SMS/MMS fees, because everything works using an internet connection
 - **It's made with multimedia in mind:** not only people didn't have to pay for MMS fees, they could also send photos and videos with an higher resolution

 ## Problems